seebk/LaTeXText/README.md

   * _Preamble File_ -- A Latex preamble file to load and configure additional
     packages.
 The `\documentclass` and `\begin{document}` should not be included, see the `preambles/` subfolder for examples.

+  * _Additional Packages_ -- A comma separated list of additional Latex packages
+    that should be loaded.

   * _Document base font size_ -- The main font size for each text element.
 This will correspond to the font size otherwise defined in the `\documentclass`